newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 * Did it fulfill the user story?
 * Is it better than what we had before (did it add value)?
-* Did it not break anything?
+* Did it not create confusion?
+(Within the blogpost or in other blogposts)
 * Can it stand on its own?

 ## How to execute a pitch